Strong abdominal muscles improve your stability, reduce back pain and contribute to your functional strength for daily activities.

 It does not need to be strong, simple touches serve as a reminder.

-- Forget the 500 repetitions (at least at the beginning) If you think about it, it makes sense to repeat the same movement 500 times.
-Instead, you can ensure that your body gets tired with less repetition.
-Just increase intensity, position and loads.
-You will see how much more effective this.
-It’s better than a 500 crunch workout after spending the day crouched over an office computer.
+- Forget the 500 repetitions (at least at the beginning) If you think about it, it does not make sense to repeat the same movement 500 times.
+Instead, you should try to try to reach exhaustion with less repetitions.
+Increase intensity, position and loads.
+You will see how much more effective it is.

-- Remember the hard work you put into your core strengthening exercises won’t be visible unless you also add in a good diet to cut fat around your middle.
+- Diet is essential.
+Remember the hard work you put into your core strengthening exercises won’t be visible unless you also add in a good diet to cut fat around your middle.

 From the plank position, alternate knee and hip flexion trying to touch the elbow with the knee.